 Who were the victims of Unit 731?

 The Japanese referred to their test subjects as Maruta (meaning “logs”).
 Many of the victims were Chinese political prisoners or criminals (on trumped-up charges) but also included the homeless, mentally ill and many unsuspecting civilians.

 The unit wanted a cross-section of society to test on, so children, pregnant women and the elderly were all fair game and shown no mercy in the gas chambers or on the dissecting table.
-Although the victims were mostly Chinese (around 70%), Unit 731 also tested on Koreans, Mongolians, Russians and Allied prisoners of war.
+Although the victims were mostly Chinese (around 70%), the Japanese also tested on Koreans, Mongolians, Russians and Allied prisoners of war.

 There were no Unit 731 survivors.
 Most victims died a horrific death and no one came out of the camp alive.
 As the Red Army neared Harbin, Ishii ordered the destruction of the facility and the remaining 300 prisoners were poisoned or gassed.
-The 600 or so Chinese labourers who built the camp were all shot.
+The 600 or so Chinese laborers who built the camp were all shot.
 Ishii instructed all of his staff to “take the secret to the grave”.

 Shiro Ishii War Crimes Immunity

-During all these terrible experiments, members of Unit 731 would be present and taking copious notes to be written up.
+During all these terrible experiments, soldiers and scientists of the unit would be present and taking copious notes to be written up.
 Copies of these reports can be seen inside the Unit 731 Museum.

 Sometimes called the Auschwitz of the East, Ishii and his unit eclipsed Josef Mengele in depravity and sadism.
 It is said that many of the experiments provided absolutely no military or medical benefit.

 Unlike with Mengele and the Nazi atrocities, Ishii and his unit were granted full immunity by the United States who were keen to get their hands on what data had not been destroyed.
 In return for sharing the unit’s findings with the Americans and no one else, Ishii and his band of psychopaths were let off scot-free.

 However, in 1949 the Soviets commenced their own trials of some of 731’s members, who were sentenced to unusually lenient terms of imprisonment in the gulag (it is surmised that the Japanese may have shared biological secrets with the USSR to get lighter sentences).